 The employee may file their complaint with one of the Board’s regional offices.
-It may be submitted electronically through the Board’s web portal, delivered in person or sent by courier, mail or fax.
+It may be submitted electronically through the Board’s web portal, delivered in person or sent by courier or mail.
 In such cases, the complaint is deemed to be filed on the date of receipt by the Board.
 If the complaint is sent by registered mail, the filing date is the date it was registered and mailed.

 The information provided and any documents submitted to the Board are collected solely for the purpose of administering the Code and will be used to deal with and adjudicate matters that come before the Board.
 Parties that engage the Board’s services should be aware that this is a public process.
 Documents filed with the Board will be placed on the public record, with the exception of documents that the Board declares to be confidential pursuant to section 22 of the Canada Industrial Relations Board Regulations, 2012.
 The Board provides public access to case files and posts key decisions on its website.
 Board decisions may identify parties and witnesses by name and may include information about them that is relevant and necessary to the determination of the dispute.
 For sensitive information, a request can be made to the Board for a Confidentiality Order.
 See Information Circular No. 12 for the Board’s Policy on Openness and Privacy.